Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The easiest way to cook corn on the cob is the microwave.
 With the husks still on, cook the corn on high about 5 minutes (add a couple minutes more for each additional cob).
 Then carefully (it is very hot) "shuck" it, holding onto it with a hot pad.
 You can then wash it under hot water if you feel the need.
 It is very moist and tasty this way.

 After cooking your sweet corn to perfection, I like to roll the corn cobs in paper towels, squeezing out any remaining water.
-This way, you will find that the butter just glides on, and stays on the corn for a really buttery summer treat!
+The butter just glides on.

 Take three ears of sweet corn still in the husks and lay them in the microwave.
 Cook them on high for 7 minutes.
 When they're done, get a hot pad and take the ears of corn out, laying them on a cutting board.